-Nordic Swan Ecolabelled and EU Ecolabelled products already meet this requirement.
-Perfume and allergenic preservatives are not permitted to be included in current requirements of spray products in Nordic Swan Ecolabelled Cleaning Agents for perfume and requirement for preservatives.
+Perfume and allergenic preservatives may not be included in current requirements of spray products in Nordic Swan Ecolabelled Cleaning Agents (O19) for perfume and requirement O9 for preservatives.
 Other cleaning agents are not subject to equivalent limitations.

 To ensure that products transferred to spray bottles/trigger spray bottles by the cleaning services itself do not contain perfume or allergenic preservatives either, a procedure to ensure this is required to be drawn up (e.g. by always checking the safety data sheet or product information sheet for the relevant products).